They Like Us Politically Angry

 I am choosing to build something else.
 On purpose.

-More lightness that does not deny the darkness but refuses to live inside it.
+More lightness that acknowledges the darkness. but refuses to live inside it